 -rw-r--r-- linuxize/users 0 2019-02-15 01:19 file3

-Compressing and extracting files is one of the fun actions that you can perform in the Linux system using various commands to perform different tasks.
-If you compress the tar archive using the gzip, then the file is a tar.gz.
-For extracting the tar.gz file, then you need to use the “-xf” option along with the tar command to specify the extraction.
+Compressing and extracting files is one of the fun actions you can perform in the Linux system using various commands to perform different tasks.
+If you compress the tar archive using the gzip, the file is a tar.gz.
+To extract the tar gz file, you need to use the -xf option along with the tar command to specify the extraction.

-We hope that you got a proper understanding of how the tar command works in extracting files and directories with the help of various options.
+We hope that you understand properly how the tar command works in extracting files and directories with the help of various options.